LFG — Leadership. Fundraising. Growth.

 Minimum annual personal giving, participation expectations (events, cultivation, stewardship), term limits tied to engagement, and onboarding that sets these expectations before someone joins.
 The policy is only effective if it's enforced consistently—and that enforcement falls to the board chair and board development committee, not staff.

 Plan for 12 to 18 months of sustained effort.
 Quick wins come from better onboarding and clearer expectations.
 Deep culture change requires leadership from the board chair and consistent accountability.
 If your board has been disengaged for years, expect the first six months to focus on clarifying expectations and onboarding, not transformation.
+This timeline becomes a pillar of your broader revenue operations design.

 Book a call to build engagement systems that turn your board into a revenue partner.